 Make More Money: 13 Highest-Paying Bank Jobs

-One of the most valuable designations in the world of financial management is the coveted CFP — or, certified financial planner.
+One of the most valuable designations in the world of financial management is the coveted CFP label — Certified Financial Planner.
 Your goal as a CFP is to help people right the ship and make smart money moves both now and in the future.

-In order to earn your CFP designation, there’s a series of steps from educational hours, on-the-job experience and an exam you must pass — all of which are outlined on the official CFP website.
+In order to earn your CFP designation, there’s a series of steps to take — from educational hours, on-the-job experience and an exam you must pass — all of which are outlined on the official CFP website.

 You need good problem-solving skills in virtually every position.
 But those who can identify and solve technology problems earn a bigger piece of the salary pie.

 A job in the field of computer science can command a high salary because you’ll be responsible for solving technology-related problems as a computer engineer, computer scientist, programmer or consultant.
 The median pay for computer and information research scientists in 2017 was $114,520, according to the BLS.
 Jobs in this field are expected to increase by 19 percent through 2026.

 Master It: Hit Up YouTube

 Many IT problems are easily solved with some basic know-how and a little ingenuity.
 In your spare time, log onto YouTube and watch a number of informational videos on the basics of IT to help acclimate yourself to the world of tech troubleshooting.

 Even though YouTube won’t give you professional credentials, it can help you develop practical skills that you can immediately put to work.

 Choose Wisely: See How Pay Has Gone Up — and Down — in These Industries